Georgia Laws & Policy on Psychedelics

 Psilocybin & MDMA: Classified as Schedule I drugs meaning they are considered to have "no accepted medical use" and a high potential for abuse under Georgia law.

 Ketamine Therapy: Ketamine is legal when administered by a licensed professional.
 Ketamine-assisted therapy is currently used for treatment-resistant depression and PTSD in the state of Georgia.
+Ketamine was originally created as a surgical anesthetic but was found to have psychiatric benefits, particularly for treatment resistant depression and PTSD.
+It can be provided “off label” as an IV or through other means, notably Spravato (Esketamine), a FDA approved nasal spray.

 Federal Psychedelic Research: While Georgia does not have a legal framework for psychedelic-assisted therapy, research studies are underway at Emory University and other institutions researching the effects of psilocybin and MDMA as a form of mental health interventions.